Signs and symptoms of depression after childbirth vary, and they can range from mild to severe.

 Postpartum depression symptoms

-Postpartum depression may appear to be the baby blues at first — but the signs and symptoms are more intense and longer lasting, eventually interfering with your ability to care for your baby and handle other daily tasks.
-Postpartum depression symptoms may include:
+Postpartum depression may be mistaken for baby blues at first — but the signs and symptoms are more intense and last longer, eventually interfering with your ability to care for your baby and handle other daily tasks.
+Symptoms usually develop within the first few weeks after giving birth, but may begin later — up to six months after birth.

 - Intense irritability and anger